 Parts of Motueka have a reticulated water supply.
 However, about two thirds of Motueka residents currently rely on water sourced from private bores on their own properties.
 That makes it the largest urban area in New Zealand which does not have a full water supply network and reticulated firefighting coverage.
 Provision of a fully reticulated water supply was proposed to be provided in 2020/21, at a cost of approximately \$20 million, of which the Government would contribute \$4 million.
 However, this subsidy is no longer available, making the project more expensive for Tasman District Council.
-As a result, full reticulation of Motueka is now planned for 2043/44.
+As a result, full reticulation of Motueka is now planned for 2031/32.
 Previously, the Council intended to supply water to the Coastal Tasman Area and additional water to Mapua by 2024 via the Coastal Tasman Pipeline.
 However, while fully reticulated high quality water might be desirable, it would be very expensive to provide this through the Coastal Tasman Pipeline.
-The Council is now proposing to defer the project which means the wider Coastal Tasman area will not be reticulated in the short or medium term.
+The Council plans to defer the project which means the wider Coastal Tasman area will not be reticulated until 2031/32.
 Instead the Council will meet Mapua's growth in the demand for water by upgrading the existing supply pipelines and storage in Mapua/Ruby Bay.